adhatcher/cost_estimator/README.md

 # Cost Estimator

-A Python application for cost estimation.
+A Python application for cost comparison between EKS and ECS.
+The application will accept input for pod cpu and memory, as well as the number of pods to run during normal, peak and off hours.

 ## Prerequisites